 The overall window or any undocked panel can be resized by dragging any corner and moved by dragging its title bar.
 The boundaries between docked panels or between panel(s) and the main window can be dragged to expand one side and shrink the other while keeping the overall window dimensions the same.

 The overall window can be toggled to hide/show the current panels by clicking the “nested squares” button near its bottom right corner.
 This allows expanding the main window with a single click without losing the overall window configuration.
-Toolbars and the Command Line are excluded from this toggling.
+The Toolbar and Command Line are excluded from this toggling.

 Panels may have their own specific context menus (away from the title-bar area), typically including: